-(2) As reported on an amended Schedule 13G/A filed with the Securities and Exchange Commission on February 5, 2015.
-The amended Schedule 13G indicates that Dimensional Fund Advisors L.P., in its capacity as investment adviser to certain commingled group trusts and separate accounts, has the sole voting power over 1,930,805 shares of Common Stock, shared voting power over no shares of Common Stock, sole dispositive power over 1,948,878 shares of Common Stock and shared dispositive power over no shares of Common Stock that are owned by such companies, trusts, and account s.
+(3) As reported on an amended Schedule 13G filed with the Securities and Exchange Commission on February 12, 2016 by FMR LLC ("FMR"), a parent holding company.
+FMR had sole voting power over 118,490 shares of Common Stock, shared voting power over no shares of Common Stock, sole dispositive power over 2,128,269 shares of Common Stock, and shared dispositive power over no shares of Common Stock.